 What are the signs my pet needs emergency vet care?

-Signs that require immediate attention include difficulty breathing, pale or blue gums, collapse or inability to stand, uncontrolled bleeding, suspected poisoning or toxin ingestion, seizures, severe trauma from a car accident or fall, eye injuries, and in dogs, a distended abdomen with unproductive retching — a sign of bloat that is life-threatening within hours.
-If you are unsure, call us at 541-313-3607 and describe what you are seeing.
+Signs that require immediate attention include difficulty breathing, pale or blue gums, collapse or inability to stand, uncontrolled bleeding, suspected poisoning or toxin ingestion, seizures, severe trauma from a car accident or fall, eye injuries, and in dogs, a distended abdomen with unproductive retching, which is a sign of bloat that is life-threatening within hours.
+If you are unsure, call us and describe what you are seeing.
 We will help you decide right away.

 What should I do if my pet has an emergency outside your hours?